Scream (franchise): Critical and public response

 Scream VI received positive reviews from critics, who praised the use of New York City as a fresh setting for the franchise while also praising the increased violence and performances of the cast.
 Chicago Sun-Timess Richard Roeper gave the film three out of four stars, writing "Nevertheless, off we go on another aggressively gruesome, wickedly funny and at times cleverly staged Scream-fest that cheerfully defies logic while hitting all the right notes we've come to expect from the franchise."
 He praised the performances of Barrera, Ortega and Brown and felt the film's ending was "the most outlandish and spectacularly brutal ending of all".

 In a more mixed review, Olly Richards, reviewing the film for Empire, gave it three out of five stars, opining that it was "still far more inventive and entertaining than most horror franchises of a similar vintage", yet "one of the sillier series entries in terms of plot, but still scary enough and funny enough to leave you hoping Ghostface might yet kill again".
 Scream VI won the MTV Movie and TV Award for Best Movie and Best Fight (Courteney Cox vs Ghostface).

+Despite its success at the box office, Scream 7 received mostly negative reviews from critics, with writer Kevin Maher calling the film a "bland and rote bum" in The Times, while Frank Scheck of The Hollywood Reporter said, "The overfamiliarity would be more palatable if the dialogue were as fresh and funny as it was in the early installments, or if the kills were more creatively staged.
+But there's a rote quality to the proceedings that makes Scream 7 feel like a slog despite its high body count and copious gore."
+In a slightly more neutral review, William Bibbiani at The Wrap called the film "competent" but "uninspired".
+Scream 7 received 1.5 stars out of 4 on RogerEbert.com, and a review from Soundsphere Magazine said the franchise was "long past its prime".